semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 ### sem connect

-The `sem connect` command allows you to connect to a Semaphore 2.0 organization for the first time.
+The `sem connect` command should be executed as follows:

+    sem connect tsoukalos.semaphoreci.com NeUFkim46BCdpqCAyWXN

 ### sem context

-The `sem context` can be used with or without any command line parameters.
-The next command will just list all the organizations the connected user belongs
+The next command will just list all the organizations the connected user belongs to:
-to:

     sem context